 USA Birding Tours

 From sea to shining sea, the United States of America offers an incredible diversity of habitats and bird species, the dream of any bird watcher.
 From the Eastern Seaboard across the rolling Appalachian Mountains across the wide-open plains of the Midwest into the towering Rockies and across the arid desert-like western areas – the continent of North America offers a very wide range of habitats to explore.
 The USA is set up with a fantastic system of national parks, national wildlife refuges, state parks, national forests, and even local parks that birds and birders take advantage of.
 This great diversity offers amazing birding in all seasons, so there is never a bad time to visit.
-Read on for a quick trip throughout the United States.
+Read on for a quick trip through the United States and what our USA birding tours have to offer.